 Ecology and habitat.
 No habitat information has been recorded for S. comitis.
-Common names and uses.
-None recorded.

 Preliminary conservation status (IUCN 2019).
 Data Deficient (DD); known only from two collections of uncertain specific locality.
 Solanum comitis has not been re-collected since the early 19th century, indicating it is certainly of conservation concern.
 Recollection of this distinctive species and discovery of any precise localities for its occurrence are priorities.